mdsummers/mc/README.md

 mc config host add gcs  https://storage.googleapis.com BKIKJAA5BMMU2RHO6IBB V8f1CwQqAcwo80UEIJEjc5gVQUSSx5ohQ9GSrr12
 ```

-NOTE: Google Cloud Storage only supports Legacy Signature Version 2, so you have to pick - S3v2
+NOTE: It was previously the case that Google Cloud Storage only supported Legacy Signature Version 2.
+At this time Signature Version 4 is supported by the service so no `--api` argument is required.

 ## Test Your Setup
 `mc` is pre-configured with https://play.min.io, aliased as "play".
 It is a hosted MinIO server for testing and development purpose.
 To test Amazon S3, simply replace "play" with "s3" or the alias you used at the time of setup.